Raspberry Yogurt Bites

 Instructions:

-1. Mash the Raspberries: Start by mashing the raspberries in a bowl.
+1. Mash the Raspberries: Mash the raspberries in a bowl until they’re mostly broken down.

-2. Mix with Yogurt: Add the yogurt to the mashed raspberries and stir until well combined.
+2. Mix with Yogurt: Stir the yogurt into the mashed raspberries until well combined.

-4. Fill the Muffin Tin: Scoop the raspberry yogurt mixture into the prepared muffin tin, filling each cup about half way.
+4. Fill the Muffin Tin: Scoop the raspberry yogurt mixture into the muffin tin, filling each cup about halfway.

-5. Freeze: Place the muffin tin in the freezer and freeze for at least 4 hours, or until the yogurt bites are completely set.
+5. Freeze: Place the muffin tin in the freezer and freeze for at least 4 hours or until the bites are fully set.

-6. Prepare the Chocolate: Once the bites are frozen, melt the chocolate chips in the microwave for about 1 minute, stirring until smooth.
+6. Melt the Chocolate: Melt the chocolate chips in the microwave for 1 minute, stirring until smooth.

-7. Add Chocolate Topping: Remove the frozen yogurt bites from the freezer and drizzle or spread the melted chocolate over the top of each bite.
-Return to the freezer for a few minutes until the chocolate is set.
+7. Add Chocolate Topping: Drizzle or spread the melted chocolate over each frozen yogurt bite.
+Put them back in the freezer for a few minutes until the chocolate hardens.

-8. Serve: Once the chocolate is set, remove the yogurt bites from the muffin tin and serve immediately, or store them in the freezer for later.
-Let the bites defrost for 1-2 minutes before removing them from the liner so the paper doesn’t stick.
+8. Serve: Once the chocolate is set, remove the bites from the muffin tin and serve, or store them in the freezer for later.

-Why This Recipe is Great for Toddlers and Families:
+Why Raspberry Yogurt Bites are Great for Toddlers and Families:

 1. Nutritious: These bites are packed with the goodness of raspberries and yogurt, providing essential vitamins, minerals, and probiotics that are great for your toddler’s digestion and overall health.